How To Find A Good Oral Surgeon

 “It can impact on some people’s personas,” said Dr. Kooning.
 “For others, it rolls off of them like water.
 I’ve found that being engaging and being friendly and treating [others] as equals is much more inviting.”

 The burden then comes down to the dentist.
-A dentist and oral surgeon should encourage consistent and committed communication to ensure their joint patient is experiencing the best care possible.
+A dentist and an oral surgeon should encourage consistent and committed communication to ensure their joint patient is experiencing the best care possible.
 When a patient is happy, everybody wins.

 We believe Dr. Kooning put it best: